bclodge/Othello/README.md

 # Othello
 A.I based Othello game.

-YOu can have the A.I players play with several different types of "mindsets" or types of moves.
+You can have the A.I players play with several different types of "mindsets" or types of moves.

 Types: Greedy, Ndepth, and Ndepth with alpha beta pruning.